 And a very important question: Oyster crackers taste great with clam chowder, but is that even allowed?

-Find more heavenly, international dishes here.
+Find more heavenly, international dishes here and soup recipes here.